Drop to His Death: Plot summary

-"London publisher shot in automatic elevator.
-Dr. Horatio Glass and Insp.
-Hornbeam pool wits - and humor - to spot the killer.
-Neat variation of good old 'hermetically sealed room' problem, with two authors - and their sleuths - working beautifully in harness.
-Verdict: Top Drawer" - The Saturday Review.

-A seemingly impossible murder in a private elevator draws two sleuths to the case.
-Inspector Hornbeam and Dr. Horatio Glass are at odds from the beginning, each dismissive of the other's theories, thus creating an atmosphere as much of competition as cooperation.
+A businessman, Sir Ernest Tallant, dies in an elevator in such a way that it seems as though no one could have committed the murder, drawing two sleuths to the case, Inspector Hornbeam and Dr. Horatio Glass.
+They are at odds from the beginning, each dismissive of the other's theories, creating an atmosphere as much of competition as cooperation.